jacknot/justin.duch.me/_posts/how_do_you_write_a_calculator.md

 Before we start I'd like to make one thing clear: I said it was a group project, but I did all the work.
 I mean that with no exaggeration, I did **all** of the work - all the code is by me.
 This isn't to diss on the other three people in the group, we decided it as a group because (and please excuse my brag) I was leagues ahead of everyone else in the class and they would just slow me down.
 As such, "our" calculator received full marks.

 But make no mistake, while I was better than everyone else I was still a 16 year old.
-Looking back at it know it's pretty bad, I did a few things just to flex on everyone.
+Looking back at it now it's pretty bad, I did a few things just to flex on everyone.
 Things like this:

 ![image-alternative](https://cdn.halcyonnouveau.xyz/blog/img/cal_form_2.png)